-To enable the enforcement in the 5GC system of the access and mobility policy decisions made by the PCF for the control of the service area restrictions and RFSP Index, the 5GC system may provide the Access and mobility related policy information from the PCF to the AMF.
+To enable the enforcement in the 5GC system of the access, mobility and PDU Session related policy decisions made by the PCF to the AMF, the 5GC system may provide the Access and mobility related policy information from the PCF to the AMF.

 Table 6.5-1 lists the AMF access and mobility related policy information.